-Figures 6 and 7 show the satellite ground tracks and corresponding lidar profiles of total attenuated backscatter for CATS and CALIPSO, respectively.
+Figures 6 and 7 show the satellite ground tracks and corresponding lidar profiles of total attenuated backscatter for CATS and CALIOP, respectively.
 Differences seen in the magnitudes of total attenuated backscatter are due primarily to the different wavelengths (1064 nm for CATS, and 532 nm for CALIOP) shown in these figures.
 Both profiles indicate a deep layer (0-5 km above mean sea level, AMSL) of suspended aerosol (identified by CALIPSO algorithms, not shown, as likely dust), common to the region during this time of year (e.g., Nabavi et al., 2016).
 Embedded within this background are more significant backscatter features tied to local, recently lofted and optically thicker dust.
 Meteorological clouds, especially those in the middle/lower atmosphere composed of mixed or liquid phase droplets, act as very strong attenuators of lidar energy.
-Attenuation from these clouds, also present within the CATS and CALIPSO profiles, accounts for the occasionally-seen vertically-oriented dark stripes/bands in the lower atmosphere of both lidar profiles.
+Attenuation from these clouds, also present within the CATS and CALIOP profiles, accounts for the occasionally-seen vertically-oriented dark stripes/bands in the lower atmosphere of both lidar profiles.